A Moebius Syndrome Community Website

 -

-Lack of facial expressions; children with Moebius syndrome cannot smile or frown (face is often referred to as being “mask-like”)
+Lack of facial expression; children cannot smile or frown (often described as a “mask-like” facial appearance)

 -